homermultitext/hmt-web/md/summer2014/schedule.md

 # Homer Multitext project: summer seminar 2014 #

 Regular seminar sessions are held in House A. The location of other events is noted on the schedule.

-Links are to reading or other assignments you should complete *before* the session.
+In the table below, links are to reading or other assignments you should complete *before* the session.

 ## Introduction to the seminar, June 19-June 21 ##